Learning-from-the-curve/daily-updates/Stata_codes/readme.md

 You need to set the full path to a folder on your machine where you want the project to live (lines 15-25).
 From there, the rest is just watching everything unfold.

 The COVID data at ECDC is updated daily at 13:00 CET.
 Before that time, you need to call yesterday's date instead.
+For now, I have just added that option commented out in task1/src/1.
+ECDC_cases.do.

 ### 2. Tasks